-My family loved these bars so much, we already have plans to try the recipe with some of our other favorite summer fruits.
+My family loved these bars so much, we already have plans to try the recipe with some of our other favorite pie fillings.
 I’m thinking peach pie bars will be in the works very soon!

 - 1/2 teaspoon baking powder